 About the Plans

 The plans are named for letters of the alphabet.
-The most commonly-used plans are F, G, and N because of their high coverage.
-All of them come with different features, so it is a good idea to know which each one offers before choosing one.
+The most popular supplement plans are F, G, and N because of their great coverage and relatively low premiums.
+All of them come with different benefits, so keep reading to determine which plan will fit your needs the best.

 Medicare Supplemental Plan F